adesso-austria/jamstack-gatsby/README.md

 ## Libraries/Frameworks used

-As long as this blog is in development refer to **package.json** for information on libraries.
+As long as this blog is in active development refer to **package.json** for information on libraries.

-## Author

-Dominik Dorfstetter © 2019